gajinkee/Obsidian-Vault/🌟HackNotes/EJPTv2/Assesment methodologies.md

 ## SSH
 port: 22
-interact with a remote shell over an encrypted channel First determine if its windows or linux, linux always has root@192.12.11.2 Connect
+interact with a remote shell over an encrypted channel First determine if its windows or linux, linux always has root@[ipaddr] Connect
 ```bash
 ssh root@192.244.123.3